 Let’s Talk Pie Crust: 3 Pie Crusts To Try With Pecan Pie

 Pie crust is, obviously, the base of this yummy pecan pie.
 You can totally keep things easy for yourself and use a store-bought crust (I often do if I’m making lots of pies for Thanksgiving!).
 Sprouts and Whole Foods carry pre-made gluten free crusts that are pretty good.
 Otherwise, here are my favorite homemade pie crust suggestions…

-Paleo Pie Crust – If you don’t tolerate grains or choose to follow a paleo diet, you can still totally make this pie (see my notes in the next section).
+- Paleo Pie Crust – If you don’t tolerate grains or choose to follow a paleo diet, you can still totally make this pie (see my notes in the next section).
 Just swap in a paleo pie crust.
-This one gets GREAT reviews!
+This one made with almond flour, coconut flour, and tapioca flour gets GREAT reviews!

 CAN I MAKE THIS PECAN PIE WITHOUT EGGS?
 Unfortunately, not with this recipe.
 Eggs are crucial to the structure of this pie and a powdered egg substitution or flax/chia eggs won’t give you the same gorgeous texture.
 You’ll need to use another recipe (search for a vegan one!) if you can’t do eggs.